CYB3RL1F3/profilart__legacy/README.md

 Same payload as create, but *uid* must be mentionned.

 The *password* key must contain the current password.
-To create another one, add a key *newPassword* with the new one as value.
+To change this one, add a key *newPassword* with the new value.

 ```
 {